vuejs/rfcs/active-rfcs/0000-attr-fallthrough.md

   - Declare props and events that are consumed by the HOC itself (thus removing them from `$attrs`)

   - Refactor the component and explicitly add `v-bind="$attrs"` to the target inner component or element.
-For render functions, apply `$attrs` with the `cloneVNode` helper.
+For render functions, apply `$attrs` with the `mergeData` helper.

   - If a component is already using `inheritAttrs: false`, the migration should be relatively straightforward.